The state says turn on the noise, but Point Beach says not so fast.

-The law was sponsored by a number of Democratic and Republican state lawmakers, mostly from Atlantic and Cape May counties, along with Assemblyman David Wolfe (R-10) and co-sponsored by Senator Andrew Ciesla (R-10), who just left office after opting not to run for reelection.
-District 10 includes Point Beach.
+The law was sponsored by a number of Democratic and Republican state lawmakers, mostly from Atlantic and Cape May counties, along with Assemblyman David Wolfe (R-10) and co-sponsored by Senator Andrew Ciesla (R-10),

 Senator Jeff Van Drew, D-Cape May County, has said he sponsored the bill for the benefit of older amusement parks that have become surrounded by newer residential communities where many residents have complained about noise.
 Another key sponsor was Senator Jim Whelan (D-Atlantic County), a former Atlantic City mayor.

 Municipal Attorney Sean Gertner said after the meeting that although state law typically supercedes local ordinances, there may be certain circumstances where the town can enforce noise levels at oceanfront businesses during the summer.